-The Master's degree in Public Administration is offered through the School of Sciences.
-The objectives of the Public Administration Program is to provide those persons currently in public service, or those seeking to enter public service, with a broad education that will prepare them for general administrative positions at the municipal, state and national level.
+The Master's degree in Public Administration (approved by the National Association of Schools of Public Affairs and Administration, NASPAA) is offered through the School of Sciences.
+The objective of the Public Administration Program is to provide those persons currently in public service, or those seeking to enter public service, with a broad education that will prepare them for general administrative positions at the municipal, state, and national level.

-The Master of Business Administration program is administered through the School of Business and is designed to prepare the student for administrative positions in business, government and other organizations.
+The Master of Business Administration program is administered through the School of Business and is designed to prepare the student for administrative positions in business, government, and other organizations.
 The program of study leading to the MBA degree consists of a prescribed pattern of graduate courses based on a common core of subjects which examines the functions of the executive and the environment of the administrator.
 Beyond this core, the student may choose to study in some depth any of a number of particular fields of business administration and economics.